act-rules/act-rules.github.io/pages/glossary/accessible-name.md

 #### Examples

+**Note**: The examples presented here are non-normative and not testable.
+They serve to illustrate some common pitfalls about the definition and help implementers of ACT rules understand it.

 The `span` element with an `id` of `"target"` has an accessible name of "ACT rules" given by the `aria-labelledby` attribute and both associated elements.
 The fact that the element with an `id` of `"label-1"` is hidden to all users does not prevent it from giving an accessible name to other elements.

 ```html